Project-Apollo-Forecast/Project-Apollo/README.md

 ***

-"Everything, Everywhere, all at once" — this profound quote encapsulates the concept of the interconnectedness of all things across different locations and scenarios, occurring simultaneously.
-With this in mind, our project focuses on uncovering influential features within data segments from diverse sectors, which can have substantial impacts on revenue performance.
-By acquiring these subtle insights, decision-makers can be equipped with advanced knowledge of the external factors influencing their revenues, enabling them to adapt their business strategies accordingly.
+Inspired by the profound quote, 'Everything, Everywhere, all at once,' our project delves into the fascinating world of interconnectedness, recognizing how various elements across different locations and scenarios influence each other simultaneously.
+Our primary objective revolves around uncovering influential features hidden within data segments from diverse sectors.
+These features hold the potential to significantly impact revenue performance.

+By gaining a deep understanding of these subtle insights, our aim is to empower decision-makers with advanced knowledge of the external factors that shape their revenues.
+This newfound awareness equips them to adapt their business strategies proactively, leveraging this valuable information to drive success in their ventures.

 With the above in mind, some initial questions we had:
 - Are our target variables normally distributed?